apecloud/kubeblocks/docs/user_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>the shell Script commands to collect backup status metadata.
-The script must exist in the container of ContainerName and the output format must be set to JSON.
-Note that outputting to stderr may cause the result format to not be in JSON.</p>
+<p>the shell Script commands to collect backup status metadata.<br />The script must exist in the container of ContainerName and the output format must be set to JSON.<br />Note that outputting to stderr may cause the result format to not be in JSON.</p><br />
 </td>
 </tr>
 <tr>